PIN-Cambodia/IDPoorDataDownloader/README.md

  AUTHOR: Blake Gardiner for People in Need  - blake.gardiner@peopleinneed.cz

 # Parameters
-             -Search code for "User Parameters" for areas where input parameters can be configured.
+             - Search code for "User Parameters" for areas where input parameters can be configured.
 # Dependencies
             - Python 3.7 - recommend to also install 'pip package installer'